 What is required to get the pass if I am age 18?

-2) Your most recent utility bill (dated within the last 60 days) with a Tempe address.
-Acceptable utility bills include SRP, APS, Southwest Gas, City of Tempe, Cox Communications, Century Link, Direct TV, Dish Network, cell phone company or a bank statement.
-Lease agreements, medical bills and car insurance bills are not acceptable forms of proof of residency.
+2) A paper copy of your most recent utility bill (dated within the last 60 days) with a Tempe address.
+Acceptable utility bills include SRP, APS, Southwest Gas, City of Tempe, Cox Communications, Century Link, Direct TV, Dish Network, cell phone company, bank statement or a current statement from the Department of Economic Security (DES).
+Lease agreements are not acceptable forms of proof of residency.

 Passes are deactivated when the youth turns age 19.

 Where do I go to get my free transit pass?

 You can get the pass at the Tempe Transit Store located at 200 E. Fifth Street Monday through Friday from 8 a.m. to 4:30 p.m.
 Free one hour public parking is located at 117 E. Fifth St. across from the Transportation Center.
 If you lose your pass, you can get a new pass (up to three in one year) by paying a $5 replacement fee.
 For a replacement pass, either the parent or youth can visit the Transit Store and no additional documentation is required.

 How do I use my pass when boarding a bus or using light rail?

 Bus: Upon boarding the bus, tap the pass to reader.
 Do not deposit into farebox.
 Light Rail: Validate the pass by hovering your pass over the station reader on the light rail platform before boarding.